 What Do I Need Before Hiring a Contractor?

-Because an estimate is much less detailed than a bid, you should always make sure to get a comprehensive bid on your project before choosing and hiring a particular contractor.
+Because a construction estimate is much less detailed than a bid, you should always make sure to get a comprehensive bid on your project before choosing and hiring a particular contractor.
 Estimates should be used simply to help you make decisions during the early stages of your project, while bids are the best tool to help you truly understand the bottom line and what you’ll receive from the contractor.
 Once you’ve received a bid on your project, the contractor should then provide you with a detailed contract to sign.

 Are you looking to hire a quality, local contractor in the St Cloud MN area?
 If so, you need to know that Craig Schoenberg — owner of Schoenberg Construction, Inc of Saint Cloud MN — is one of the best Home Improvement, Remodeling, and General Contractors in Saint Cloud and Central MN.
 He always gives honest, fair bids with no lowball, fake pricing, and there’s no sales pressure, ever!
 He always uses quality materials and never engages in sloppy workmanship.
 Plus, his company is known as one of the very best construction and remodeling companies in town.

 Give Craig a call today at 320-252-0911 for your no-obligation consultation.